“Don’t make me sell you girl!” He yelled.

 “Can’t a man be curious?”

 “When in regards to another woman?
 No. Though seeing as your clothes are better off than mine- you may be of better standing than the men I’ve met back home” She scoffed and he looked down to see that his royal robe had been shed.
 All he had left were the clothes of what could have been anyone working in the palace.
 This could work to his advantage.

 “You may call me Evie” She smiled.
 “And yours?”

 Prince Anden of this Kingdom?
 “Andy”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Amanda FrenzyWrite a Review